Harika-SVL/Jenkins/notes.md

   ![Alt text](shots/84.PNG)

-* As a result of this project's build, I get `gameoflife.war` which is called as `ARTIFACT`.
-Let's configure jenkins to archive the artifacts
+* As a result of this project's build, we get `gameoflife.war` which is called as `ARTIFACT`.
+Let's configure jenkins to Archive the Artifacts

   ![Alt text](shots/85.PNG)